arduino/docs-content/content/hardware/08.kits/maker/make-your-uno-kit/features.md

 <FeatureDescription>

-The Make Your UNO Kit includes all components for you to make your own UNO, such as the ATmega328P chip, a USB-C module, header rows and more.
+The Make Your UNO Kit includes all components for you to make your own UNO, such as the ATmega328P chip, a USB-C® module, header rows and more.
 This kit also features a step-by-step 3D interactive model that will guide you through the soldering steps.

 </FeatureDescription>